ShuiyuanSJTU/discourse-no-bump/README.md

 ## Discourse No Dump

-Provides a toggle to decide whether to dump a topic for topic owner and staff.
+Provides a toggle to decide whether to dump a topic for staff and tl4.

 ## How to Install this Plugin